CrePsooG/food-recipes-simple/README.md

 # <ins>**Food recipes list**</ins>
-Doing this so I can get used to Git and Visual Studio Code
+Doing this so I can get used to Git

 # 👏